ducharmemp/saxaboom/README.md

 works with a few elements at a time relative to the rest of the document.
 If you're familiar with https://github.com/pauldix/sax-machine then this library should more or less look exactly the same with some minor tweaks.

+## Quickstart

+Run the example below or view the docs of the `Saxaboom.Mapper` module.

+See [element](https://hexdocs.pm/saxaboom/Saxaboom.Mapper.html#element/2), [elements](https://hexdocs.pm/saxaboom/Saxaboom.Mapper.html#elements/2), and [attribute](https://hexdocs.pm/saxaboom/Saxaboom.Mapper.html#attribute/2) for details on arguments when defining mappers.

 ## Example
 You can run the code for yourself in `examples/bookstore` via `mix run -e "Bookstore.list_books('books.xml')"`